Gas and oil station in Bolivia portraits commercial opportunities

 Bolivia is a country rich in natural resources that are essential to modern civilization, from minerals to hydrocarbons.
 Oil and gas investment in Bolivia has been gaining positive attention for a while now, the country has vast natural reserves that are yet to be fully explored and its increasing supply commitments require more financing.

-It is reported that only 10% of Bolivia’s mineral resources have been extracted, and currently, Bolivia is the largest regional exporter of petroleum liquid gas (PLG), exporting its product to Argentina, Peru, Paraguay, and Uruguay.
+It is reported that only 10% of Bolivia’s mineral resources have been extracted, and currently, the country is the largest regional exporter of petroleum liquid gas (PLG), exporting its product to Argentina, Peru, Paraguay, and Uruguay.
+This means a growing number of opportunities for oil and gas investment in Bolivia.

 Investment Opportunities for Oil and Gas in Bolivia